 Otherwise, you must have a bachelor's degree (from any regionally accredited institution in the U.S./Canada) to apply to our PA program.
 A good option is New York Tech’s Health Sciences, B.S. program, with a curriculum which allows students to complete all of the prerequisites needed to apply to the PA program after graduation.
 Although completion of the Health Sciences program is not a guarantee of entry into the PA program, strong students are able to compete on equal standing within our competitive applicant pool.
 A significant advantage is the guidance you will receive from advisors who are knowledgeable concerning requirements for PA studies at New York Tech.
 Please contact the Interdisciplinary Health Sciences department directly at 516.686.3803 for any questions regarding the Health Science, B.S. program, or view their admission requirements.

-I have a bachelor's degree from a 4-year college, but I need to take additional courses to meet the prerequisites.
 Will you accept prerequisite courses completed at a 2-year community college?
 Will you accept online courses?More

 Do you accept Advanced Placement courses?More

 Please note that the 10-year age limit for courses are also applicable to AP credits.